backdrop-ops/contrib/README.md

 1. If your project is a port of a Drupal project, it is a best practice to subscribe to the issue queue on drupal.org.
 That way you can be updated when issues are fixed.
 You can then decide if you want any of those commits in your project.
-Similarly, if you fix bugs or or add new features, please consider letting the maintainer(s) of the original project know about it.
+   * If you fix bugs or or add new features, please consider letting the maintainer(s) of the original project know about it.
+You might post your patches in the Drupal queue for the other project to consider.
-   It would be even better to post a patch in the Drupal queue for them to review.
-If you have found a security issue that applies to both, please try to coordinate the release of the fix with the maintainers of the original project **through non-public channels** so that potential attackers do not take advantage of either Backdrop or Drupal sites.
+   * If you have found a security issue that applies to both projects, please coordinate the release of the fix with the maintainers of the original project **through non-public channels** so that potential attackers can not take advantage of either Backdrop or Drupal sites.

 Releases